Clever robo-brokers could be the future of mortgage brokerage but can AI really take over from humans?

 For example, if you look at a best buy table on a comparison website it may be ranked based on the interest rate alone without factoring the impact of the product fee.

-Another key problem is you don’t know if it’s the best deal based on your specific set of circumstances or even if you’d eligible for that particular mortgage.
+Another key problem is you don’t know if it’s the best deal based on your specific set of circumstances or even if you’d be eligible for that particular mortgage.

 A seamless customer journey from application to mortgage drawdown

-If you select a mortgage from a comparison site, it will be quick to pass you over to the lender (so it picks up its commission payment), but as a customer there’s no continuity.
+If you select a mortgage from a comparison site, it will likely be quick to pass you over to the lender (so it picks up its commission payment), but as a customer there’s usually no continuity.
 Often you are left to pick up the process with a new contact, hardly what you’d call seamless.

-You enter some basic details initially regarding the amount you are looking to borrow, whether you want a fixed or variable rate and how many years you want to borrow for.
+You initially enter some basic details regarding the amount you are looking to borrow, whether you want a fixed or variable rate and how many years you want to borrow for.